7Ji/arb/README.md

 # Arch Repository Builder

-A multi-threaded builder to build packages and create a sane folder structure for an Arch repo, written initially for https://github.com/7Ji/archrepo
+A naive builder to build Arch packages, mainly those from AUR, and create a sane folder structure for repo, written initially for https://github.com/7Ji/archrepo

+## Features
+ - Every PKGBUILD is built in their dedicated yet lightweight chroot, _disk-space-friendly and IO-friendly yet secure_.
+ - All sources are hashed and downloaded lazily threaded. _poor-network-friendly yet fast_
+ - Full offline build is easy and helps you catch bad-behaving PKGBUILDs that want to access network during build
+ - Every built package is stored in its hashed folder, easy to look up historical packages
+ - Folders of symlinks providing you both the latest and updated packages so you can do either full update or partial update to remote server
+ - Multi-threaded downloading, bootstrapping, bulding and cleaning
+ - RAII for build folders and chroot folders, they only take space when you are actually building them.

 ## Build
 Install necessary dependencies